technomalogical/cony/README.markdown

 `cmd_help` is defined, a default one will be used which shows the [docstrings][] of the commands.

-Default Cony's commands could be overridden or turned off.
-Too turn command off, just assign it none in your `local_settings.py`: `cmd_g = None`.
+Cony's default commands can be overridden or turned off.
+To turn a command off, just assign it none in your `local_settings.py`: `cmd_g = None`.

-Also, commands could be aliased: `cmd_tl = cmd_too_long`.
+Also, commands can be aliased: `cmd_tl = cmd_too_long`.

-For example, here is a simple `local_settings.py` config that uses the default "g", "p", but not "pypi" commands, uses the default fallback and help commands (as described above), and creates a "weather" command with an alias "w":
+For example, here is a simple `local_settings.py` config that uses the default "g", and "p", but not "pypi" commands, uses the default fallback and help commands (as described above), and creates a "weather" command with an alias "w":

     from bottle import redirect